Rocket Music Player is a music player application for Android devices with a wide range of features unavailable to the

-Try to toggle "Auto Clean Playlists" in iSyncr's "Tools > Settings > Media Scanner".
-Then rescan by going to "Rescan for Media" in the same "Media Scanner" setting.
+Try to toggle "Hide Playlists With missing M3U Files" in Rocket Players "Library and Scanner" settings.
+Then rescan by going to "Rescan for Media" in the same setting.

 To play all go to the "Songs" (Tab) then press play.
 To shuffle all from the "Songs" (Tab) long press on a song and select "Shuffle".
 Here's a video tutorial on using shuffle in Rocket Music Player.

 Shuffle in Rocket Player means, randomize. i.e. Do not play a specific song/selection.
 When you select in Rocket Player, it means that you're playing a specific song/selection and the "shuffle" feature is turned off.
 Shuffle's on/off feature can be easily toggled from the "Now Playing" screen.

 Headset controls are available in Rocket Music Player's "Settings - Headset Settings."
 They allow you to toggle whether or not Rocket Music Player obeys headset commands, or whether Rocket Music Player begins to play when you connect your headphones.
 It's recommended that new users view this tutorial video on headset controls.

 Rocket Music Player works with Bluetooth and single button headphones.
 When using single button headphones, use the following as a guide: